CBD against depression

 The therapeutic role of Cannabidiol in mental health: a systematic review |

-The correct Dosage of Cannabidiol (CBD) in depression is not yet standardized and depends on several factors, including severity of symptoms, comorbidities, Body weight, CBD formulation and individual response.
-The study situation suggests that low doses are often insufficient, while medium to high doses (from approx. 150 mg/day) in human studies anxiolytic and mood-enhancing effects can be shown.
+The correct dosage of cannabidiol (CBD) in depression is not yet standardized and depends on several factors, including severity of symptoms, comorbidities, body weight, CBD formulation and individual response.
+The study situation suggests that low dosages are often insufficient, while medium to high doses (from approx. 150 mg/day) in human studies anxiolytic and mood-enhancing effects can be shown.
 CBD can support depressive symptoms, especially when Anxiety, sleep problems or chronic stress are involved.
 The effective dosage is usually significantly higher than that of over-the-counter products.
 A concomitant medical consultation is recommended, especially when taken simultaneously with other psychotropic drugs.

 Can CBD be used alongside psychotherapy?

-Yes, Cannabidiol (CBD) can be used adjunctively with psychotherapy used – especially in depression associated with Anxiety disorders, sleep problems or emotional overexcitability occur together.
-Available studies suggest that CBD can improve psychophysiological conditions, which facilitate successful psychotherapeutic work.
+Yes, Cannabidiol (CBD) can be used adjunctively to psychotherapy used – especially in depression associated with Anxiety disorders, sleep problems or emotional overexcitability occur.
+Available studies suggest that CBD can improve psychophysiological prerequisitesthat facilitate successful psychotherapeutic work.

 |